POST OUTLINE

 While Merck described its letter as a request, the company threatened recipients who declined to cooperate that it “may take further action to address 340B program integrity, which may include seeking 340B program claims information in a manner that will be substantially more burdensome for covered entities.”

 Not surprisingly, several other manufacturers soon followed, in lockstep, Merck’s lead in placing unlawful restrictions on 340B prescription discounts — including Sanofi, Astra Zeneca, Novartis and Eli Lilly.
-At present, eighteen manufacturers are evading their legal obligations to 340B covered entities — and the contract pharmacies working with them.
+At latest count, there were 24 manufacturers imposing restrictions on 340B health systems and the contract pharmacies working with them.
+For the complete list, refer to this article on our blog.

-Not surprisingly, the industry actions described above began almost immediately after the Health Resources and Services Administration (HRSA) admitted publicly that, for all practical purposes, HRSA has no real power to enforce 340B program guidelines — an admission it made shortly after the U.S. House Appropriations Committee turned down HRSA’s request for broad regulatory authority over the 340B program.
+The industry actions described above began almost immediately after the Health Resources and Services Administration (HRSA) admitted publicly that, for all practical purposes, it has no real power to enforce 340B program guidelines — an admission it made shortly after the U.S. House Appropriations Committee turned down HRSA’s request for broad regulatory authority over the 340B program.

-In short, the drug manufacturers know they can get away with violating the 340B program’s legal guidelines, and so they do.
-And let’s remember: The 340B program was established, in large part, to support non-profit, community and charitable hospitals and clinics — most of which operate in the red, many with annual deficits in the tens of millions.
+In short, drug manufacturers have learned from experience that they can often unilaterally determine which of the 340B program’s legal guidelines they’ll follow, and which ones they’ll ignore.
+And let’s remember: The 340B program was established to support non-profit, community and charitable hospitals and clinics — most of which operate in the red, many with annual deficits in the tens of millions.

 The reporting burdens 340B ESP place on covered entities

-Under the requirements set down by Drug Manufacturers, covered entities must report, twice monthly, their covered prescriptions from every TPA with whom they work through the 340B ESP platform.
-Because every TPA uses a different technology interface, this further complicates matters for already overworked covered entity employees.
+Under the requirements set down by drug manufacturers on 340B ESP, covered entities must report, twice monthly through the platform, their covered prescriptions from every TPA with whom they work.
+Because every TPA uses a different technology interface, this profoundly complicates matters for covered entities managing their own 340B programs — where employees are already overwhelmed with the program’s legal requirements.

-Extracting covered prescription data from some TPAs is literally impossible, due to the lack of available 340B pricing in the 340B wholesaler account.
+Extracting accurate, up-to-date, covered-prescription data from some TPAs is literally impossible for those health systems to do, given the lack of available 340B pricing in the 340B wholesaler account.
 Moreover, the idea that covered entities and their contract pharmacies will regain access to their 340B discounts is an illusion — as some manufacturers have placed 45-day time-frame restrictions from the dispensing of the prescription to replenishment, knowing the covered entities will not be able to meet this requirement.

-In short, the unlawful restrictions imposed by Manufacturers through 340B ESP are a thinly-veiled pretense — making the job of submitting contract pharmacy claims data for 340B drug discounts exponentially more difficult for covered entities than the system prescribed by Congress.
-Bear in mind: The harder the process is, the more the manufacturers make in profits.
+In short, many of the restrictions imposed by manufacturers through 340B ESP are designed to make the job of submitting contract pharmacy claims data for 340B drug discounts exponentially more difficult for covered entities than the system prescribed by Congress.
+And the simple truth is that the harder it is to submit data, the fewer eligible 340B claims result in savings, and the more the manufacturers can avoid making payments to eligible entities.

 Making matters worse, as we reported in a blog post on the topic, TPAs working under the normal, legally-prescribed reporting requirements (outside 340B ESP) routinely misqualify 340B-eligible prescriptions.
 Moreover, two-plus years (and counting) after the introduction of 340B ESP, most TPAs serving 340B entities lack the reporting capabilities to adequately deal with the website’s requirements.
 Adding insult to injury, TPAs are charging covered entities for their additional time to deal with the site’s myriad complications and problems — which includes submission uploads routinely failing.